Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Conclusion

 \section{Conclusion}

-In this article, we discussed three target parameters on heterogeneous treatment effect, one VTE parameter and two VIM parameters.
-We proposed a new TMLE estimator for the first VIM, and evaluate the performance of TMLE, SS and EE estimators through simulations.
-We found that the new TMLE estimator has competitive performance in terms of lower bias and stable oracle coverage in most settings.
+In this article, we discuss three target parameters on heterogeneous treatment effect, one VTE parameter and two VIM parameters.
+We propose a new TMLE estimator for the unscaled VIM, and evaluate the performance of TMLE, SS and EE estimators through simulations.
+We find that TMLE has competitive performance in terms of lower bias and better coverage in most settings.
 The application on the AIDS trial data also suggest that TMLE, as a plug-in estimator, gives more robust results which always respect the global constraint.\\

-In addition, we analyzed the remainder term of the difference between the TMLE and the VIM parameter.
-We found that the TMLE is no longer a doubly robust estimator due to the CATE estimation error remainder term.
+In addition, we analyze the remainder term of the difference between the TMLE and the VIM parameter.
+The exact remainder does not have the doubly robust structure.
+As a result, any efficient estimator will not be doubly robust, and specifically, consistent estimation is not achieved with consistent estimation of treatment mechanism alone.
 Thus, we recommend to use robust and fast-convergent algorithms such as HAL (or SL with HAL) for TMLE initial estimation to ensure that we can better control the remainder term, thereby improve the finite sample performance.